fr4nsyz/MEFSC/README.md

 - Client writes decrypted files to its current working directory.

 ### 🌐 Networking
-- Uses **TCP** sockets for reliable, in-order chunk transmission — because encrypted chunk shuffling would be... bad.
+- Uses **TCP** sockets for reliable, in-order chunk transmission because encrypted chunk shuffling would make decryption impossible.
 - Everything is encrypted client-side before transmission, and decrypted after download.

 ### 🔒 Cryptography
 - Uses **libsodium** for encryption.
-- Symmetric encryption is applied per session (or per user — implementation dependent).
+- Symmetric encryption is applied per session.
 - Files are encrypted/decrypted in chunks for better scalability and memory efficiency.

 ---